civol/HDLRuby/README.md

 #### Using Ruby in HDLRuby::High

-- Since HDLRuby is pure Ruby code, the construct of Ruby can be freely used without any compatibility issue.
+Since HDLRuby is pure Ruby code, the constructs of Ruby can be freely used without any compatibility issue.
 Moreover, the Ruby code will not interfere with the synthesizability of the design.

-- Ruby is object-oriented, and therefore an HDLRuby::High description can make use of object-oriented features.
+In particular, Ruby is object-oriented, and therefore an HDLRuby::High description can make use of object-oriented features.
 For instance, it possible to define classes, and subclasses used for generating systems or any othe construct of HDLRuby::High.

 #### Generic programming

 ##### Declaring

 Systems can be declared with generic parameters.
-For that purpose, they must be listed as block parameters as follows:
+For that purpose, the parameters must be given as follows:

 ```ruby
 system :<system name> do |<list of generic parameters>|